 - where land uses are being considered that are particularly sensitive to contamination, including housing, schools, hospitals, children’s play areas.

 Developers should expect to provide a contamination assessment in support of a planning application, or as a condition of a planning permission.

 In association with the Environment Agency, and other local authorities in Hertfordshire and Bedfordshire, we have jointly published technical advice for applicants, developers, land owners and consultants involved in the redevelopment of land that has the potential to be affected by contamination or where a sensitive end use is proposed.
 You can download a copy of our guidance document below:

-Please note: this guidance is subject to revision from time to time in line with government requirements, legislative changes and best practice guidance.
+Please note: this guidance is subject to revision from time to time in line with Government requirements, legislative changes and best practice guidance.

-We are aware of the potential cost implications of a formal land contamination assessment and investigation and have prepared a questionnaire for planning applicants of small developments with a proposed sensitive end use on existing residential or greenfield sites.
+We are aware of the potential cost implications of a formal land contamination assessment and investigation and have prepared a questionnaire for planning applicants of small developments with a proposed sensitive end use on residential or greenfield sites.
 We will use this information to assess whether a more formal assessment of land contamination is necessary.
-Download our sensitive end use land contamination questionnaire (PDF 14 KB).
+Download our Sensitive end use land contamination questionnaire (PDF 13KB).

 We can provide environmental information on sites in the borough, including its land-use history and details of site investigations and remedial works, location of former landfill sites, details of authorised industrial processes, pollution incident records and details of private water supplies, to anyone with a specific interest in the sites, such as house buyers, vendors or solicitors.